cloud-custodian/cloud-custodian/docs/source/quickstart/index.rst

     2016-12-20 08:35:08,188: custodian.policy:INFO policy: my-first-policy action: stop resources: 1 execution_time: 0.67

-You should also find a new ``my-first-policy`` directory with a log and other files.
+You should also find a new ``my-first-policy`` directory with a log and other files (subsequent runs will append to the log by default rather than overwriting it).
 Lastly, you should find the instance stopping or stopped in your AWS console.
 Congratulations, and welcome to Custodian!

 For more information on basic concepts and terms, check the :ref:`glossary
 <glossary>`.
 See our extended examples of an :ref:`offhours policy <offhours>`